Skwiix - Musical-Info-Advice-Support

 Consider the many options you have for the keys of your flute.
 These things often take experience to gain a preference.

-• Open hole keys: These are recommended for advanced or intermediate players, and not beginners.
-Openings in the keys allow the air to go through when uncovered, and this leads to a fuller, more resonant tone.
-The open holes also create less air resistance, so it is easier to play notes.
-It will take some adjustment to switch from closed holes because you will have to cover the holes perfectly with your fingers for the note to sound correctly.
-Start out with plugs in the keys that are hardest to reach, so you can play normally, and work at playing without the plugs while you practice.
+• Open-hole keys are recommended for advanced or intermediate players, not beginners.
+Openings in the keys allow the air to go through when uncovered, leading to a fuller, more resonant tone.
+The open holes also create less air resistance, making it easier to play notes.
+Switching from closed holes will require adjustment because you must cover the holes perfectly with your fingers for the note to sound correct.
+Start with plugs in the keys that are hardest to reach, so you can play usually, and work at playing without the plugs while you practice.

 • Inline G key: This is a matter of personal preference and won't affect the tone.
-An inline G key just means that one key will be a bit harder to reach (see the image to the right).
-If you have small hands or are used to playing with an offset G key, it is fine to stick with that.
+An inline G key means one key will be harder to reach (see the image to the right).
+If you have small hands or are used to playing with an offset G key, it is acceptable to stick with that.
 The main reason an inline G key is preferred is for the pleasing look of the keys.

-• Gizmo key: This key will usually be included in a B foot and makes it easier to play high C or C# (5+ ledger lines).
+• Gizmo key: This key will usually be included in a B foot, making it easier to play high C or C# (5+ ledger lines).

 • Split E Mechanism: A split E mechanism divides the action of the upper and lower G keys.
-Normally the G keys close together; in a split E mechanism, that is still true, but the lower G can close when the third octave E natural is played.
-This provides ideal tone hole venting for the high E and can improve tuning and tone for a flutist.
+Typically the G keys close together; in a split E mechanism, that is still true, but the lower G can close when the third octave E natural is played.
+This provides ideal tone hole venting for the high E and can improve tuning and tone for a flautist.

 Tip 10

-Purchase the flute, and any needed accessories.
-You will probably want a silver-polishing cloth (or other cloth specific to your metal) to remove fingermarks.
-A swab or flute snake is fun to have, but you can also use a strip of an old t-shirt and the tuning rod to clean out spit.
+Purchase the flute and any needed accessories.
+You may want a silver-polishing cloth (or other cloth specific to your metal) to remove fingermarks.
+A swab or flute snake is fun, but you can also use a strip of an old t-shirt and the tuning rod to clean out spit.
 Pad paper is essential to fix "sticky keys."
 (They make awful noises.)
 You can also buy thumb rests for the bottom of the flute to make it more comfortable.
 Try jazzing up your flute case with fun stickers or key chains.
 One essential item is to add a name tag to your flute case with contact information in case it gets lost.

 Tip 11

 Make sure the case is in good condition.
 Check for dents, scratches, and sticker residue.
 It should stay firmly closed even after being a bit joggled.
-Make sure the velvet-like layer has not started to separate from the hard layer of the case.
-You can always purchase a new, universal case for you flute if the case if damaged, but that will be an added expense.
+Make sure the velvet-like layer has yet to start to separate from the hard layer of the case.
+You can always purchase a new, universal case for your flute if damaged, but that will be an added expense.

-• Look for a metal or plastic tuning rod, which resembles a foot-long needle, inside the case.
-This can multi-function as a swab with a piece of cloth, and is an essential tool that should come with the flute.
+• Look for a metal or plastic tuning rod inside the case, which resembles a foot-long needle.
+This can multi-function as a swab with a piece of cloth and is an essential tool that should come with the flute.

 Tip 12